Skyshader77/Lacryma-Hydra/prologue.typ

 complement the city's aqueduct and possibly to murder those he deemed undesirable.
 Flavius hoped that getting lost would not get him on the list of those Constantius had erased.

 "The child must be dead by now.
 Let us turn back, while we still remember the way we came in," said Theodore.
+The man had fought in more battles than Flavius' own age.
+At seventy summers, the older guard must have lived through the fall of the Tiarmat Empire in his youth.
+Flavius asked him numerous questions on that cataclysmic event, one that the Medean Emperor wished to reverse.

-"We must offer closure to the parents."
+"We must offer closure to the parents," said Flavius.

 "Let the Vigiles take care of the issue.
 This is no work for Excubitores."